mossgreen/mossgreen.github.io/_posts/2020-01-02-AWS-Services-Networking.md

 ### EIP, Elastic IP Addresses

+The private IPs of an EC2 instances cannot be modified after creation.
+The public IPs of an EC2 instances get lost after restarting.
-A static, public IP address in the pool for the region that you can allocate to your account and release.
+EIP is a static, public IP address in the pool for the region that you can allocate to your account and release.

 It allows you to maintain a set of IP addresses that remain fixed while the underlying infrastructure may change over time.

-### VPC peering

-VPC peering is a feature that allows isolated VPCs to be connected at layer 3.
-VPC peering uses a peering connection, which is a gateway object linking two VPCs.

-- Allows direct communication between VPCs.
-- Services can communicate using private IPs from VPC to VPC.
-- VPC peers can span AWS accounts and even regions (with limitations)
-- Dat is encrypted and transits via the AWS global backbone.
-- VPC peers are used to link two VPCs at layer3: company mergers, shared servcies, companyand vendor, auditing

-Important Limits and considerations

-- VPC CIDR blocks cannot overlap
-- VPC peers connect two VPCs - routing is not ransitive
-- Routes are required at both sides (remote CIDR -> peer connection)
-- NACLs and SGs can be used to control access
-- SGs can be referenced but not cross-region
-- IPv6 support is not available cross-region.
-- DNS resolution to private IPs can be enabled, but it's a setting needed at both sides.

 ### VPC Endpoints